In order to operate a market stall on Peterborough City Market, you will need a signed licence agreement from us.

-Once the above has been checked and agreed, a licence agreement is issued in line with our procedures.
+Once the above has been checked and agreed, a licence agreement is issued.

 Fees are applied weekly and are dependant on the location of the stall within the market and also as to facilities available on each pitch (i.e. shutters etc).
 A recharge for electricity usage is also incurred, if applicable.

 - Are you operating as a wholesaler or Limited Company?